Climate and Average Weather Year Round in Greenville South Carolina, United States

-The hot season lasts for 3.7 months, from May 25 to September 14, with an average daily high temperature above 82°F. The hottest day of the year is July 20, with an average high of 89°F and low of 71°F.
+The hot season lasts for 3.7 months, from May 25 to September 14, with an average daily high temperature above 82°F. The hottest month of the year in Greenville is July, with an average high of 89°F and low of 71°F.

-The cool season lasts for 3.0 months, from November 27 to February 27, with an average daily high temperature below 59°F. The coldest day of the year is January 18, with an average low of 34°F and high of 52°F.
+The cool season lasts for 3.0 months, from November 27 to February 27, with an average daily high temperature below 59°F. The coldest month of the year in Greenville is January, with an average low of 35°F and high of 52°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 frigid 15°F freezing 32°F very cold 45°F cold 55°F cool 65°F comfortable 75°F warm 85°F hot 95°F sweltering

 In Greenville, the average percentage of the sky covered by clouds experiences mild seasonal variation over the course of the year.